The appearance of a growth is often unsettling, as it raises questions on what to do for the best going forward.

 If so, it is best removed quickly to limit the potential for local reoccurrence, and spread to other parts of the body.

-A biopsy (fine needle aspirate - FNA) is often helpful as a first step, to confirm the diagnosis and also the need for immediate surgery.
+A biopsy (fine needle aspirate - FNA) is often advised by vets as a first step, to confirm the diagnosis and to assess if surgery should be performed sooner rather than later.

 2. Is it more likely to be benign?